s0oraj/ScienceGlass/README.md

 | Parameter | Type     | Description                       |
 | :-------- | :------- | :-------------------------------- |
 | `$site`      | `(int string)` | Site ID or domain |

+ Our Website (to be replaced by $site) : https://cosmos.home.blog/